-21.1 At Stowe, we recognise that pupils may encounter safeguarding issues that happen in the wider community and we will respond to such concerns, reporting to the appropriate agencies in order to support and protect the pupil.
+- 21.1 At Stowe, we recognise that pupils may encounter safeguarding issues that happen in the wider community and we will respond to such concerns, reporting to the appropriate agencies in order to support and protect the pupil. - 212 All colleagues, and especially the DSL and DDSLs, will consider the context of incidents that occur outside of school to establish if environmental factors may be putting the pupil's welfare and safety at risk. - 213 Children who may be alleged perpetrators will also be supported to understand the impact of contextual issues on their safety and welfare.

-- All staff, and especially the DSLs, will consider the context of incidents that occur outside of school to establish if environmental factors may be putting the pupil's welfare and safety at risk. - 213 Children who may be alleged perpetrators will also be supported to understand the impact of contextual issues on their safety and welfare. - 21.4 In such cases the individual needs and vulnerabilities of each child will be considered.
+214 In such cases the individual needs and vulnerabilities of each child will be considered.